sofmeright/VirtualDisplayDriver_Wizard/README.md

 Kai of [PrPlanIT.com](https://kb.precisionplanit.com) presents to you:

 Indirect Display Driver Sample Wizard ~ IddSampleDriver Wizard
-- A quick and dirty GUI tool for manipulating Indirect Display Driver Sample implementations like the [HDR capable VirtualDisplayDriver from itsmikethetech](https://github.com/itsmikethetech/Virtual-Display-Driver).
+- A quick and dirty GUI tool for manipulating Indirect Display Driver Sample implementations like the HDR capable [VirtualDisplayDriver from itsmikethetech](https://github.com/itsmikethetech/Virtual-Display-Driver) that works on Windows 10/11.
 - What you see is what you get.
 - Additional features such as CLI and an Interactive Installer are planned and considered in the current design philosophy for later implementation.